Get Help

 - Online: gov.bc.ca/cvap

-You don’t need a police report to apply — though reporting can strengthen your application.
+We don’t need a police report to apply — though reporting can strengthen applications.

 Bank Fraud Departments

-If you transferred money to an extortionist, contact your bank immediately.
-While recovery isn’t guaranteed, acting quickly increases your chances.
+If we transferred money to an extortionist, contact the bank immediately.
+While recovery isn’t guaranteed, acting quickly increases chances.

 What to tell them:

-- You were the victim of a crime (extortion)
+- We were victims of a crime (extortion)

 - The date(s) and amount(s) of transfers